When it comes to kids, they are always hungry! Keep them fueled all day long with these simple healthy snack ideas!

-Don’t think of snacks as just fillers, think of them as an opportunity to nourish your growing child.
-After all, most children eat better at snack time than at mealtime.
+Don’t think of snacks as just fillers, think of them as an opportunity to nourish your growing child and these healthy snack ideas will help to inspire you.

 Healthy Snack Ideas for Kids

 Smoothies are a huge favorite for kids.
 And they are super easy to pump full of nutrients while still tasting like a decadent dessert.

 Craving chocolate?
 Try a Peanut Butter Cup Protein Smoothie.
 Need extra veggies?
 Get in a serving of greens with a Tropical Kale Smoothie.
 Low on Vitamin A?
-Try a Sweet Potato Smoothie--almost as good as Sweet Potato Pie!
+Try a Sweet Potato Smoothie.
+It is almost as good as Sweet Potato Pie!

-Most store-bought granola or snack bars are high in sugar--sometimes more than a candy bar!
+Most store-bought granola bars or snack bars are high in sugar.
+Sometimes more than a candy bar!

 Instead of relying on these overly-processed or high-priced snack bars, try making your own.
-My recipe for Homemade Granola Bars and PB Oat Bars both only take 5 minutes to make and requires NO baking!
+My recipes for Homemade Granola Bars and PB Oat Bars both only take 5 minutes to make and requires NO baking!